mypreview/restarter/docs/README.md

 Check out the [Live Demo](https://demo.mypreview.one/restarter) to visit Restarter theme in action.

+## Get the Theme

+Install Restarter theme from the [WordPress.org](https://wordpress.org/themes/restarter) themes directory for free.

+## Get the Plugin

+The Restarter Plus plugin is only available to purchase from [mypreview.one](https://www.mypreview.one/restarter-plus.html). :moneybag:

 ## Something missing?

 We would love to connect with you and hear your thoughts about anything we are doing.
 Join our [support forums](https://support.mypreview.one) and let us help you.